Alison Tsai - Chair

 Jennifer is a Senior Associate in the TMT team at Pinsent Masons.
 She specialises in commercial litigation and arbitration (in particular disputes in the technology and telecommunications sector).
 She advises on a variety of local and cross border disputes, from general company, employment, IP to data privacy and cyber fraud/ security issues.
 Prior to joining Pinsent Masons in Hong Kong, Jennifer worked in-house focusing on litigation and employment matters.
 Prior to that, Jennifer was in England – where she trained and qualified as a Solicitor.

-Penny Barsha - Member, Pro Bono
+Penny Barsha - Engagement and Wellbeing

 Corporate Responsibility Manager – Asia - Linklaters

 Penny worked as a corporate lawyer advising financial institution clients in Australia and Hong Kong for over 12 years, focusing on cross-border M&A as well as IPOs.
 She is now the Corporate Responsibility Manager for Asia for Linklaters.
 She manages the social impact, pro bono, diversity and inclusion, environment and health and wellbeing initiatives across Asia for the firm.
 Penny moved to Hong Kong from Australia in 2007 and lives here with her husband and three children.